 Kamen Rider OOO: Shintaro Goto has already being shown a few times as a very tough character without having to transform, but then in episode 38 he finally transformed into Kamen Rider Birth and proceed to pull a Big Damn Heroes saving Eiji/OOO and epically curbstomping Kazari, Mezool and Gamel

 In Kamen Rider Kabuto, both Sou Yaguruma and Shun Kageyama become this after gained Hopper Zecters.
 Also Kagami, after gaining Gatack Zecter.

 Leverage: Being Genre Savvy enough to realize their situation after "The Nigerian Job," Nate and his new team know they all need a grounding in each other's area of expertise.
 By the second season, they're all adept at an opening strike (defending against opponents of similar training, maintaining a short-term cover identity, lifting wallets and ID, planning the Short Con, and cracking lower-level codes).
-Later on, especially after an on-the-fly Swapped Roles attempt, they're able to mix things up and even unlock strategies and plays.
-By the final season, they're all up at least one level across the board.
+Later on, especially after an on-the-fly Swapped Roles attempt, they're able to mix things up and even come up with new tactics.
+By the final season, as Nate and Sophie prepare to leave the game, they're all up at least one level across the board.

 Lost: Sayid is a badass to begin with, but in the post-island flashforwards, he's graduated to international hitman.
 Sun is also seen in "There's No Place Like Home" to take a level (or two).